25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 This landmark event features free live music shows and other performances every evening.
 If you are on a budget, then this free Vegas activity should be at the top of your list!

-☂️ Visit the Fremont Street Experience with an excursion
+☂️ Explore the Fremont Street Experience with a tour

 Paris Hotel Eiffel Tower